-4.16 In the absence of mitigation it is not possible to rule out adverse effects on integrity to Cannock Chase SAC from the Plan alone.
-The long-standing strategic approach to mitigation provides the mechanism to ensure that adverse effects on integrity can be ruled out for recreation impacts on Cannock Chase SAC, alone or in-combination with other plans or projects.
+4.19 The long-standing strategic approach to mitigation provides the mechanism to ensure that adverse effects on integrity can be ruled out for recreation impacts on Cannock Chase SAC, alone or in-combination with other plans or projects.
 The strategy is currently in place and is well established.
-A review of the strategy has considered the extent of new housing growth in relevant local authority plans (to 2040) and the necessary mitigation, and sets out further mitigation requirements to ensure the mitigation remains effective.
-Further updates to the HRA at later iterations of the Plan will need to check that the mitigation is fully secured and reflected in the finalised policy wording.
+A review of the strategy has considered the extent of new housing growth in relevant local authority plans (to 2040) and the necessary mitigation and sets out further mitigation requirements to ensure effectiveness.